Updated: Oct. 13, 2020

 Many States Provide Notice and an Opportunity to Cure

 Nine states—including Maine, North Dakota, New Jersey, New York, and Pennsylvania—created notice and cure policies in 2020 after lawsuits or advocacy by the Campaign Legal Center (CLC) and allied organizations.
-While 3 states—Tennessee, Mississippi, and South Dakota—still do not have any notice and cure policy, all but South Dakota are in pending litigation.
+Four states—Tennessee, Mississippi, Arkansas, South Dakota—still do not have any notice and cure policy; all but South Dakota are now in pending litigation.

 Robust Notice and Cure Policies Reduce Ballot Rejection